instantX-research/InstantID/README.md

 ## Code

-We are working on cleaning up our code to support diffusers and we will release the code before the end of January.
+We are working with diffusers team and will release the code before the end of January.
 Starring our work will definitely speed up the process.
 No kidding!

 ## Cite
 If you find InstantID useful for your research and applications, please cite us using this BibTeX: